REVIEW OUR SERVICE FEES AND PRICING POLICIES

 Testing appointments must be canceled at least 3 business days in advance, except in the case of true emergencies.
 Testing cancellations made less than 3 days in advance will result in a charge of $275.
 Our psychologists set aside many hours in their schedule to accommodate testing, and this fee is only a partial reimbursement for the time.

 Fee increases: During the course of treatment, it may become necessary to increase fees.
 Fees will be reviewed periodically and will be increased no more than once during any calendar year.

 Fee reductions: Onipa does not have a sliding fee scale; however, Onipa, may agree to reduced fees under certain circumstances, such as sudden unemployment, loss of health insurance, etc., that occur during the course of treatment.
 Such fee reductions should be documented in writing with a signed agreement kept in your records to avoid misunderstanding about fees and payment schedule.

-Payment is due in full at the time of service.
-Testing services must be paid in advance.
+Payment is due in full at the time of service except for clients on auto-billing.

 Onipa Psychological and Consulting Services may use or disclose PHI for other purposes when your appropriate authorization is obtained.
 For your own protection, we cannot accept verbal authorization for release of information.

 You may revoke all authorizations at any time, provided each revocation is in writing.
 You may not revoke an authorization to the extent that we have relied on that authorization.